 Wild Palms’ own amenities page promises “Jonathan Adler Branded bath toiletries.”
 If they’re refilling JA‑labeled bottles with a different product, that’s a mismatch with the property’s marketing (and potentially a brand‑standards issue for JdV).

-To be clear, the photos show these bulk toiletries actually being poured into the in-room bottles.
+To be clear, the photos do not show these bulk toiletries actually being poured into the in-room bottles.
 The hotel could claim the DRIFT is for public restrooms or staff use.
 But they’re on a guest floor housekeeping cart, which makes that implausible.

 Jonathan Adler is what I had during my stay at 50 Bowery in New York earlier this year… I think.